Phoenix Slip & Fall Lawyer

-Below are some of the more telling statistics regarding slip and fall accidents in the United States:
+Below are some of the more telling statistics regarding these types of accidents in the United States:

 - Over one million people suffer significant injuries from slip and fall accidents in the United States on an annual basis

-- Approximately 17,000 people are killed every year as a result of slip and fall incidents
+- Approximately 17,000 people are killed every year as a result of one of these incidents

 - 25% of serious injuries in the workplace are a result of slip and fall accidents